inet-framework/inet/doc/src/users-guide/ch-power.rst

 Energy consumer models describe the energy consumption of devices over time.
-For example, a transceiver consumes energy when it transmits or receives signals, a CPU consumes energy when the network protocol routes packets, and a display consumes energy when it’s turned on.
+For example, a transceiver consumes energy when it transmits or receives a signal, a CPU consumes energy when the network protocol forwards a packet, and a display consumes energy when it is turned on.

 In INET, an energy consumer model is an OMNeT++ simple module that implements the energy consumption of software processes or hardware